yasen-yankov/ios-docs/Guides/Chart/trackball.md

 The **tooltip** property represents the tooltip that shows information about the crossing points.
 As usual its **style** property could be used to customize its appearance.
 The **pinPosition** property determines where the trackball tooltip should be located.
 The available pin positions are specified below:

-- **TKChartTrackballPinPositionNone** - The tooltip will appear around the selected point.
+- **TKChartTrackballPinPositionNone** - The tooltip will appear next to the selected point.
 - **TKChartTrackballPinPositionLeft** - The tooltip will appear on the left side of the plot area.
 - **TKChartTrackballPinPositionRight** - The tooltip will appear on the right side of the plot area.
 - **TKChartTrackballPinPositionTop** - The tooltip will appear on the top side of the plot area.